chocolatey/docs/input/en-us/configuration.md

 * [ ] `adminOnlyExecutionForAllChocolateyCommands` - Limit to Administrator Execution Only for All Chocolatey Commands - If enabled, only administrators will be able to run 'choco' commands.
 Business editions only (version 1.12.2+).
 * [ ] `adminOnlyExecutionForNewCommand` - Limit to Administrator Execution Only for New Command - If enabled, only administrators will be able to run 'choco new'.
 Business editions only (version 1.10.0+).
 * [ ] `adminOnlyExecutionForDownloadCommand` - Limit to Administrator Execution Only for Download Command - If enabled, only administrators will be able to run 'choco download'.
 Business editions only (version 1.10.0+).
-* [ ] `useBackgroundServiceWithNonAdministratorsOnly` - Use Background Service With Non-Administrators Only - When using Self-Service, only execute background mode for non-administrators.
-Business editions only (version 1.12.0+).
 * [x] `useLocalSystemForServiceInstalls` - Use LocalSystem For Service Installs - When installing services that don't indicate a user/password, use the LocalSystem for those installations.
 When turned off, Chocolatey will manage a local admin with a password unique to the machine but will never know it.
 Business editions only (version 1.12.0+).

 ### Chocolatey Central Management